zilexa/Homeserver/docker/Extras/README.md

 **Grafana with Prometheus**\
 In my opinion, overkill for home use: it allows server monitoring with enterprise-grade dashboarding software. \
 I use Netdata (outside Docker) which works very good.
-It has no user-friendly option to personalise the dashboard/create dashboards.
+It has no user-friendly option to personalise the dashboard/create dashboards.\
+Note this still contains my old Traefikv2 labels, I highly recommend using Caddy instead as it is a much more simplified setup.

 **PiHole**\
 After using PiHole and comparing with AdGuard Home, in my opinion AGH is the better option.
 It is also open-source and is just a single binary whereas PiHole is a mix of other tools.\